johnnyasantoss/hippocampus-sql/README.md

 # hippocampus-sql
-HippocampusSQL is a package that helps you to create SQL querys.
+HippocampusSQL is a package that helps you to create SQL queries.
 Mostly to use with Dapper.